erkanyildiz/EYXML2NSDictionary/README.md

         <attachment>Attachment 2</attachment>
        Yet more text is here.
         <attachment>Attachment 3</attachment>
-       This is the last text is this.
+       This is the last text.
     </body>
 </message>;
 ```